octobercms/docs/2.x/backend/widgets.md

 With form widgets you can add new control types to the back-end [forms](../backend/forms.md).
 They provide features that are common to supplying data for models.
 Form widgets must be registered in the [Plugin registration file](../plugin/registration.md#registration-methods).

 Form Widget classes reside inside the **formwidgets** directory of the plugin directory.
-The directory name matches the name of the widget class written in lowercase.
+The inner directory name matches the name of the widget class written in lowercase.
 Widgets can supply assets and partials.
 An example form widget directory structure looks like this:

 ::: dir
 ├── `formwidgets`